My Name is Spade

 Chapter 1- My Name is Spade

-Yeah.
 Spade, not like the playing card.
 Just as a person.
-Yesterday, I turned 17.
-Five years ago, I was adopted after my parents died in a plane crash.
+Yesterday, I turned 17 and five years ago, I was adopted after my parents died in a plane crash.
 I was taken into the family of the Witwickys: Judy, Ron, and their son Samuel, or Sam.
-Even though I loved all three of them to death, they were all still a little… wacky.
+Even though I loved all three of them to death, they were all still a little… strange.

-Judy Witwicky was a dramatic, yet loving, fiery redhead with slight anger problems.
+Judy Witwicky is a dramatic, yet loving, fiery redhead with slight anger problems.
 Ever since Sam was born, she had an emotional attachment to him that went a little overboard.
 And ever since they adopted me, it had been the same thing.
-Ron, however, is the calm, cheap one.
+Ron, however, is the calm, negotiating, cheap one.
 While she had the temper, he had the serenity that balanced them out, except when people stepped in his grass.
-Together, they were the gardening, good cop – bad cop parents.
+Together, they were the gardening, good cop–bad cop parents.

 Then, there was their son, Samuel, or just Sam for short.
 Sammy, as I like to call him, is a social outcast.
 He uses most of his time gawking at the same girl at school that he's been in love with since birth or pawning off his great-great grandfather's old crap.
 And now, here he is, single.
 And broke.
 So for him, life is a lose-lose situation.